Kaosarah/DannyMa_week2_challenge/README.md

 ```

---What was the average speed for each runner for each delivery and do you notice any trend for these values?
+--2.
+What was the average speed for each runner for each delivery and do you notice any trend for these values?

 SELECT [order_id],
        [runner_id],